technicalsalma/Assignment-12/README.md

 * But both can see My Profile in the dashboard.
 * Technology: react, javascript, Mongodb, Express, nodemon.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [https://dril-machine.web.app/]